 Sturgeon “contended that the Nation River belonged to Alaska, which permits hovercraft on its waterways, and that the National Park Service had no authority to regulate, and prohibit, the use of hovercraft on that stretch of the river,” the court’s majority opinion said.
-“The panel held that ANILCA section 103(c) did not limit the Park Service from applying the hovercraft ban on the Nation River in the Yukon-Charley Preserve.
+“The panel held that ANILCA section 103(c) did not limit the Park Service from applying the hovercraft ban on the Nation River in the Yukon-Charley (Rivers) Preserve.
 The panel held that under the Katie John precedent…the United States had an implied reservation of water rights, rendering the river public lands.

 “On remand from the United States Supreme Court, the panel again concluded that the federal government properly regulated hovercraft use on the Nation River in the Yukon-Charley Preserve.”

 It’s unclear if this is the ruling the SCOTUS had in mind when it unanimously over-ruled the Ninth Circuit’s first ruling against Sturgeon and sent the case back to the Ninth Circuit with the suggestion it address “vital issues of state sovereignty, on the one hand, and federal authority, on the other.”

 Alaskans will recognize the Ninth Circuit’s Katie John reference.
 The John decision gave federal officials the authority to oversee management of fisheries in Alaska’s rivers in order to protect a subsistence fishing priority for “rural residents’ written into the Alaska National Interest Lands Conservation Act (ANILCA).

 The ruling made Alaska the only state in the union where federal officials manage fish in non-park waters.